mrkgnao/JMP/README.md

 Features:

+* (one or two at the moment) sample programs that you can load
 * variable clock speed
 * extensive exception-handling abuse
 * tooltips on the RAM cells tell you the address and the opcode (if any) stored in each cell